4th EUROPEAN SYMPOSIUM BY NEREUS REGIONS

 “Heat Island Vulnerability in Urban Areas”

-Mario Ancilli, Head of the Geographic and Environmental Information System Department, Environment, Energy and land Planning Directorate of Piemonte Region
+Mario Ancilli | Head of the Geographic and Environmental Information System Department, Environment, Energy and land Planning Directorate of Piemonte Region

-Edoardo Guerrini, Head of Sustainable Development and Climate Change Department, Environment, Energy and land Planning Directorate of Piemonte Region
+Giorgio Pelassa Sustainable Development and Climate Change Department, Environment, Energy and land Planning Directorate of Piemonte Region

 “Earth Observation for Climate Adaptation and Mitigation in Bavaria”